-A few months back I shared one of my favorite Chinese recipes - Kung Pao Cauliflower and people loved it.
+A few months back I shared one of my favorite vegan Chinese recipes - Kung Pao Cauliflower and people loved it.

 This dish is from the Sichuan province of China and is very popular everywhere in the world.

-The combination of hot and sweet noodles with crunchy peanuts and charred Broccoli is awesome and is a must try.
+The combination of hot and sweet noodles with crunchy peanuts and charred Broccoli is awesome and is a must-try.

 The original Kung Pao recipe is Kung Pao chicken from which all the other Kung Pao versions originated.